Ratanpur Group

 Ratanpur Group (রতনপুর গ্রুপ) is a Bangladeshi diversified conglomerate based in Chittagong.
-It mostly known for its flagship company, Ratanpur Steel Re-Rolling Mills Limited (RSRM).
+It is mostly known for its flagship company, Ratanpur Steel Re-Rolling Mills Limited (RSRM).

 History

 Ratanpur Group was established in 1984 with the creation of Ratanpur Steel Re-Rolling Mills Limited (RSRM).

 In August 2015, Bangladesh Bank approved the rescheduling of a 6.91 billion taka loan from Janata Bank to Ratanpur Group.

 Ratanpur Group requested Bangladesh Bank to reschedule a 1.21 billion taka loan from Trust Bank Limited.

-In 2018 Ratanpur Group and RSRM both defaulted on paying back their loan installments.
-Maksudur Rahman, Managing Director of Ratanpur Group, is also the director of South Bangla Agriculture and Commerce Bank.
-He said they failed to pay back the loan as the instalment amount was not "practical".
-The group filed a writ petition against being declared a loan defaulter with Bangladesh High Court.
+In 2018, Ratanpur Group and RSRM both defaulted on paying back their loan installments.
+Maksudur Rahman, managing director of Ratanpur Group, is also the director of South Bangla Agriculture and Commerce Bank.
+He said they failed to pay back the loan as the installment amount was not "practical".
+The group filed a writ petition against being declared a loan defaulter with the Bangladesh High Court.

-Ratanpur Group had failed to pay 29 instalments but were able to secure a verdict from Bangladesh High Court that prevent them from being labeled a defaulter.
+Ratanpur Group had failed to pay 29 installments but was able to secure a verdict from the Bangladesh High Court that prevented them from being labeled a defaulter.
 It sought to reschedule their loans from Bangladesh Bank after Modern Steel Mills failed to pay back its loan.
 It reduced the issue price of RSRM.
 RSRM made 1 billion taka through issuing right shares on the Dhaka Stock Exchange.

 In February 2020, Ratanpur Steel Re-rolling Mills (RSRM) saw a decline in their profits following low demand.
 In December 2020, The Business Standard mentioned Ratanpur Real Estate as one of a handful of companies that were illegally cutting hills in Chittagong.

-On 31 March 2021, Bangladesh Power Development Board severed electric connection to two steel plants of Ratanpur Group over the non-payment of 400 million taka electricity bill.
+On 31 March 2021, the Bangladesh Power Development Board severed electric connection to two steel plants of Ratanpur Group over the non-payment of a 400 million taka electricity bill.